Zhi-Li-SRS/SelfDenoise/README.md

 ## Acknowledgments

-I would like to thank the authors of "Self-Supervised Image Denoising with Visible Blind Spots" for theirstrategies, which has significantly inspired and informed microscopy fields
+I would like to thank the authors of "Self-Supervised Image Denoising with Visible Blind Spots" for their strategies, which have significantly inspired and informed microscopy fields.